Stanford GSB Essay Questions & Tips

 Once you have the backbone of your essay in place, our advice is to go back and add stylistic nuances that demonstrate you possess the characteristics the GSB seeks.
 Describe interpersonal dynamics within each story and how you successfully navigated them.
 Layer in emotion and insights about yourself that demonstrate self-awareness.
 Importantly, write so that the adcom feels your authentic passion for the topic you have chosen to discuss.

 If this sounds difficult, that’s because it is.
-Writing a strong Stanford essay takes upfront investment in introspection and time to iterate (and then iterate again).
+Writing a strong Stanford essay requires deep reflection.
+It also requires multiple rounds of revision.
+It also takes time to revise and improve your drafts.
 It’s not uncommon for us to work through 10-20 drafts of this essay with clients because, even with professional help, that’s how long it takes to make it perfect.

 Essay B is Straightforward but Not ‘Easy’